Overview

 Commentary

-12-month rolling historical volatility (of daily returns) for Class F shares at the end of December was 12.37% versus a target volatility for the Strategy of 15%.
-Value at Risk (VaR) increased modestly to 2.84% overall, with Equities and FX risk increasing whilst Fixed-Income and Commodities risk fell.
-As such, Equities remained the largest risk by asset-class, constituting 55% of total VaR at month-end, followed by FX at 26%.
-Commodities and Fixed Income risk comprised just 8% and 10% of total VaR, respectively.
+The year to date volatility (of daily returns) for Class F USD shares at the end of April was 13.90% versus a target volatility for the Strategy of 15%.
+Value at Risk (VaR) increased from 2.58% to 3.30% at the end of the month.
+Equities and FX risk increased, leaving them as the largest contributors to risk at 40% and 23% of Total VaR by Month-End.
+Fixed Income risk constituted 20% of total VaR and Commodities 17%.

 Documents